Young Blood (Jerry Lee Lewis album)

-Young Blood is the thirty-eighth studio album by American rock and roll pioneer Jerry Lee Lewis, released on Sire Records in 1995.
+Young Blood is the thirty-eighth studio album by American musician Jerry Lee Lewis, released on Sire Records in 1995.
 Musicians included James Burton on lead guitar, Buddy Harman and Andy Paley on drums, and Al Anderson and Kenny Lovelace on guitar.

 Background

 The album was released on Sire Records on May 23, 1995.
 It was recorded at Blue Jay Recording Studio, Carlisle, Massachusetts, House of Blues Studios, Memphis, Tennessee, Lewis Ranch, Nesbit, Mississippi, Sunset Sound Factory, Los Angeles, California, and Your Place Or Mine Studio, Glendale, California.
 It featured an all-star cast of musicians including James Burton, Buddy Harman, Joey Spampinato, Andy Paley and Kenny Lovelace.

 The release was a comeback album which attempted to recapture the 1950s Sun Records style which Jerry Lee Lewis was most known for.
 There is heavy echo and a back-to-basics instrumentation with little or no reliance on synthesizers or studio effects.

 The single that was released was "Goosebumps" backed by "Crown Victoria Custom '51".
 A music video was released that featured the song "Goosebumps".
 "Crown Victoria Custom '51" is played in the style of Jerry Lee Lewis' first and most iconic recording, "Whole Lotta Shakin' Goin' On" from 1957.
 The video also made an appearance on an episode of Beavis & Butthead, which help introduce "The Killer" to a whole new generation.